J.D. Program Financial Aid and Scholarships

 - Federal Direct Graduate Plus Loan

 The Direct Unsubsidized Loan is capped annually at $20,500 and the remaining cost of attendance may be covered by the Grad Plus Loan.
-To receive federal student aid, students must be enrolled each quarter for at least half-time enrollment (5 credits if you are in the MJ, PhD or LLM programs, or 6 credits if you are in the JD program).
+To receive federal student aid, students must be enrolled each quarter for at least half-time enrollment (6 credits if you are in the J.D. program).

-We strongly encourage students to submit a FAFSA by January 15, the University's priority deadline to receive the best financial aid package available.
+We strongly encourage students to submit a FAFSA by January 15, the University's priority deadline and list our federal school code 003798 to receive the best financial aid package available.
+We also encourage students to submit a FAFSA regardless of whether they intend to borrow any federal aid so that the University may assess them for need-based funding.
 Students are able to submit a FAFSA after this date; however, they will not be given priority consideration for aid.

 For students who are ineligible to apply for federal student aid or wish to explore other loan alternatives, private loans may be an option.
 In general, private loans are loans through commercial lenders that depend on credit worthiness.
 Please know that borrowing private loans for your education bears a significant risk including the inability to take advantage of any federal loan repayment options, including the Public Service Loan Forgiveness program.
 We encourage students to read the terms and conditions for private loans.

-To cover costs associated to preparing for the bar exam, graduating students may consider bar loans, which are primarily offered through commercial lenders, e.g., Sallie Mae, Discover and Wells Fargo.
+To cover costs associated to preparing for the bar exam, graduating students may consider bar loans, which are primarily offered through commercial lenders, e.g., Sallie Mae, Discover etc.

 Eligible students who submitted a FAFSA may request the Office of Student Financial Aid to evaluate them for work-study eligible positions.
 Work-study eligibility depends on both need and availability.
 Please contact email@example.com with any questions about eligibility and the process for evaluation.